 When we were first introduced to the Dreamwear mask, we weren’t so sure what to think.
 Our initial reaction: "this thing looks odd."
 But, if you break down the components, the design of the Dreamwear mask is actually quite brilliant and functional.
 Today, we'll take a deep dive into the Dreamwear CPAP mask and offer our own take on this unique mask by Philips Respironics.

-This mask was designed for comfort; streamlined to maximize sitelines (ever tried watching TV in bed while wearing a CPAP mask?), and by the looks (and feel) of it, they succeeded.
+This mask was designed for comfort; streamlined to maximize sightlines (ever tried watching TV in bed while wearing a CPAP mask?), and by the looks (and feel) of it, they succeeded.

 The exhalation ports in the front of the mask dissipate air well, without sounding like a leaky balloon.
-Most users we spoke to said their partners didn't notice much noise either, and compared to a lot of other CPAP masks, the Dreamwear kept its promise of being quiet through the night.
+Most users we spoke to say their partners didn't notice much noise either, or compared to a lot of other CPAP masks, the Dreamwear kept its promise of being quiet through the night.

 The Dreamwear has a soft and simple back head-strap to keep the mask securely in place while asleep.
 We found that the nasal cushion sits comfortably under the nostrils and creates a non-invasive seal.
 The soft silicone frame runs across the cheeks and over the temples to the tube attachment on the top of the crown.
 The placement of this connection to the long tubing will ensure it will be out of the way during sleep.
 The soft material means fewer "mask seams" on your face in the morning, so you'll spend less time trying to fluff out those awkward scars some tighter-fitting masks may create.